gdaverdin/bioinfo/Lab-8-:-Data-munging-and-visualization.md

 # Read the data into R

 Well.
 R is a new language for many of you, and you won't learn its intricacies in one day.
+But, like many informatic things, it's best to have a project in mind and jump right in.
 I'll comment the code so you can see what its doing.
 Remember that comments (lines starting with #) don't get executed.
+To bring up the help/manual page for a function, type

+    ?read.table